vlifesystems/rulehunter.com/content/docs/installation.md

 ---
 title: "Installation"
-description: "Installation is easy"
+description: "Installation is easy on a variety of platforms"
 weight: 20
 draft: false
 toc: false
-bref: "Installation is easy on a wide variety of platforms"
+bref: "Installation is easy on a variety of platforms"
 ---

-Rulehunter is written in [Go](https://golang.org) and therefore to compile Rulehunter you must first Download and install Go.
-Rulehunter is then fetched, compiled and installed with:
-{{< highlight shell >}}
-go get github.com/vlifesystems/rulehunter
-go install
-{{< /highlight >}}
+Rulehunter has prebuilt binaries for Linux, Windows and MacOS.
+Please download the [latest release](https://github.com/vlifesystems/rulehunter/releases/latest) from the bottom of the releases page.

+Once downloaded unzip the file and place the `rulehunter` executable somewhere that it can easily be run.

-There are several files needed to render the html properly these are located in the `support/` directory.
+There are several files needed to render the html properly, these are located in the `support/` directory.

 ### Twitter Bootstrap
 Copy directories from `support/bootstrap` to the `wwwDir` directory specified in `config.yaml`.